 Why is cross-border ecommerce expanding?

-How does ecommerce growth affect consumers?
+How does ecommerce affect consumers?

-Market Visualization: Ecommerce Growth Patterns
+Ecommerce Growth Patterns by Market Stage

 Market StageEcommerce AdoptionGrowth Trend